matomo-org/developer-documentation/docs/4.x/datatable.md

 Queued filters can be useful to speed up the filter and make Matomo faster.
 For example, if only 10 rows are requested, then the filter will only be executed on 10 rows instead of potentially hundreds or thousands of rows.
 Whenever possible we try to use queued filters but it's not always possible as sometimes certain filters need to be executed before other filters run.

+Note that queued filters will be only applied when `$table->applyQueuedFilters()` is called.
+This is done by Matomo core automatically unless a URL query `&disable_queued_filters=1` is set in the API call which may happen in some rare cases.

 ### Built-in filters